Technigo/project-redux-quiz-old/README.md

-# Redux quiz group project

-During the two days you're in Stockholm, your team's task is to build a quiz game using Redux.
-It's a multiple choice quiz, so you'll need to define your own questions and a bunch of possible answers to present to your users.

-It's up to your team to decide what your quiz should be about!
-You could come up with something fun and whacky like the [Buzzfeed quizes](https://www.buzzfeed.com/quizzes), or you could test your user's general knowledge with [trivia questions](https://www.opinionstage.com/blog/trivia-questions/).

-## Getting started

-In this repo, we've defined a Redux store and a reducer with a few actions you can use to control your quiz.
-You need to work as a team to use the state to render the quiz questions one at a time.
-When rendering a question, you should render the question itself and also the possible answers.
-The user then clicks an answer and you should show if it is correct or not before letting the user continue on to the next question.

-We've connected the redux dots and set up a store from the reducer and passed the store into a Provider in src/App.js.
-We've also created a starting point for you - a component which selects the current question from the store and renders the question, in src/components/CurrentQuestion.js.

-## Planning
-**You have should these questions before you clone the repo:**

-- Will you used a planning tool (Jamboard, Figma) to plan your design/app structure?
-- How are you gonna work in the team? mob, smaller groups or pairs etc.
-- What is your quiz about?
-- Which are your (at least) 5 questions and answers?
-(Remember, multiple choices required)
-- How are you going to show the progress? i.e 1 / 5, 20%, 4 questions left.
-- How will the user select the answer?
-Dropdown, selecting with keyboard commands, buttons, images?
-- What will the summary screen look like?
-- What components do you need?
-- How are you dealing with the styling?
-CSS or Styled components?
-- What stretch goals are you aiming for?

 ## The questions array

 You can find the `quiz` store in src/reducers/quiz.js.
 In it, there's a `questions` array with a couple of placeholder objects for you to get started with.
 You should replace these questions with your own ones.